 Hopes for the future: Keeping aware of changes and developments in the world

-I don’t think I’d be any more keen than I am on the ongoing changes in technology; I’d be all the more typical growing old, putting my faith in the past instead of the future.
-I know I would write on my profile that I want to stay informed about what’s new, but I think as a guy I’d be saying that in order to demonstrate a certain character of the rube in my personality, seasoned by the years but not astute.
+I don’t think I’d be any keener than I am on the ongoing changes in technology; I’d be all the more typical growing old, putting my faith in the past instead of the future.
+I know I would write on my profile that I want to stay informed about what’s new, but I think as a guy I’d be saying that in order to demonstrate a certain character of the rube in my personality, seasoned by the years but not necessarily completely astute.

 Coaching Positive Performance